onnkek/aquarium/README.md

 # Overview

 Aquarium - web-based management of a smart aquarium.
+Allows you to fully control all aquarium systems in real time.
+The main module (Dashboard) is built on the basis of widgets.
+Each piece of equipment has its own widget

 This is the UI/UX of the smart aquarium.
 The server part on ESP32 is in the [repository](https://github.com/onnkek/aquarium-backend).

 **The default set of modules includes:**

-- Live display (system info, sensor readings, equipment states)
-- Equipment state management
-- Changing settings (times, coefficients, etc.)
+- Dashboard (Live display, managment and settings)
 - Log viewing system (system, relay, doser)
-- Archive viewing system (system info, sensor readings, equipment states)
+- Archive viewing system (system readings, sensor readings, equipment states)

+**The default set of widgets:**

+- System
+- Temp: COOL and HEAT relays and PID control
+- Relays: CO2, O2, Filter and Light
+- ARGB
+- Doser: 4 pumps

 **The following platforms are supported this UI/UX:**